bsolomon1124/misc/mdtest.md

 </dl>

 # Inline code
-Blocks of code are either fenced by lines with three back-ticks `\`\`\``, or are indented with four spaces.
-I recommend only using the fenced code blocks -- they're easier and only they support syntax highlighting.
+Blocks of code are either fenced by lines with three back-ticks, \`\`\`, or are indented with four spaces.
+Only fenced code blocks support syntax highlighting (see below).

 # Language-specific highlighting
 Ruby: